Anatomy

 Injuries to the tissue surrounding the shoulder socket can be caused by acute trauma or repetitive shoulder motions.
 Some examples include falling on an outstretched arm, a direct blow to the shoulder, a sudden pull, or a violent overhead reach.
 Throwing athletes and weight lifters are also susceptible to tears due to the repetitive shoulder motions that their sport requires.

 Tears can be located either above (superior) or below (inferior) the middle of the glenoid socket.
 The glenoid labrum can also tear partially or entirely.
-Regardless of the type of tear, they all result in the same symptoms and all need treatment.
+Find out how to prevent glenoid labrum tears and other injuries that can result in pickleball shoulder pain.

 Your physician may also order a CT scan (computed tomography) or MRI scan (magnetic resonance imaging) to help determine if you have torn your glenoid labrum.
-Both of these tests produce images of the soft structures inside your body, such as tissues and ligaments.
 During these tests, your physician will also be on the lookout for other shoulder injuries, such as a dislocated shoulder, since other injuries typically occur with glenoid labrum tears.

 There are both surgical and nonsurgical treatments to help heal a glenoid labrum tear.
 Nonsurgical treatments are typically always tried first, unless your injury is severe or if they are ineffective.
 Regardless of the type of treatment, both will help you fully recover.